2002kani/asteroid-alert-notifier/README.md

 # Asteroid Alerting System

 A small application that monitors potentially hazardous asteroids using NASA's NeoWs API and sends real-time email notifications to subscribed users.
 The system fetches asteroid data, identifies close approaches to Earth, and publishes collision events via Kafka to a notification service.
-Users with enabled notifications receive automated email alerts containing asteroid details such as name, approach date, estimated diameter, and miss distance. **No Production ready project, just for my interests.**
+Users with enabled notifications receive automated email alerts containing asteroid details such as name, approach date, estimated diameter, and miss distance. **Not production-ready.
+Built for personal interest and experimentation.**

 ## Microservice Architecture Overview